maniCitizen/passwordgenerator/README.md

 # PasswordGenerator
-A script to Generate Passwords
+A script to Generate Passwords based on different hashes